Viktor-Yashchuk/Viktor-Yashchuk/README.md

 ---

-### Project-08 – Scrum Master / Frontend Developer
+### ☕ CoffeeJoy – Scrum Master / Frontend Developer

 A responsive web application developed as part of a team project.